 Udemy’s focus seems to be on their individual product pages, where you can find collections of reviews from anybody who bought the course.
 Much like other large online stores, these give you power as a consumer to decide a product’s value.

-Yet, there seems to be no clear indication Udemy does anything with a course that receives numerous bad reviews (besides hide it).
-This is not to mention that like many reviews on larger online stores, it is up to the consumer to determine whether the review is legitimate or angry spam.
+Yet, there seems to be no clear indication Udemy does anything with a course that receives numerous bad reviews (besides hiding it).
+This is not to mention that, like many reviews on larger online stores, it is up to the consumer to determine whether the review is legitimate or angry spam.

 While Zenva lacks the public reviews on product pages, they do accept private reviews.
 Further, any course averaging below a 4 is replaced by a new course with higher quality.
 Thus, there is more clear evidence reviews matter on the platform.

-Something that we immediately found on Zenva – and that we were unable to find on Udemy – was a section for success stories.
-These success stories feature in-depth interviews from people in multiple industries who used Zenva’s course to further their careers and goals.
+Something that we immediately found on Zenva – and that we were unable to find on Udemy – was a section for learner success stories.
+These learner success stories feature in-depth interviews from people in multiple industries who used Zenva’s course to further their careers and goals.
 Ultimately, this adds a good sense of professional legitimacy.

 Of a note, Zenva does have public reviews available on its Facebook page, which offer at least some record of what customers are thinking.

 Udemy comes out a little bit ahead in terms of showcasing their consumer’s opinions.
 That being said, Zenva’s willingness to act on reviews and showcase successful individuals offers a professional legitimacy that Udemy is missing.

 Ultimately, when it comes to Zenva vs Udemy, your platform of choice will depend on your learning needs.
 If what you want to learn is skills like crafting, DIY, or something akin to that, then Udemy is the better choice due to its course variety and ability to choose a course based on consumer backing.